Vedham: Plot

 Sanjay and Anitha are a married couple living in Coimbatore but are on the verge of getting divorced.
 Vijay, a friend of Sanjay, understands the situation and decides to patch them together.
 Vijay travels to Sanjay's home and stays with the couple for a few weeks.
 During their conversations, Vijay keeps describing about his wife Seetha, two kids, and his joyful marriage life.
 Slowly, Sanjay and Anitha understand each other and want to lead a happy life similar to Vijay and Seetha.
 Finally, it is revealed that all the stories told by Vijay are just his imagination so that it would inspire Sanjay and Anitha.
 The truth is that Vijay was in love with Seetha, but she accidentally died before their wedding and Vijay lives her memories.
 However, he ensures that Sanjay and Anitha do not get to know the truth.
-In the end, Sanjay and Anitha are united.
+In the end, Sanjay and Anitha get united.
 Vijay leaves to his home in Chennai with the satisfaction of solving Sanjay's problems.